Caribou Satellite#

 Read the value of a FPGA memory register on the attached Caribou device |

-Memory register name, |
+Device name and memory register name, as |

 Memory register reading, |